Fall 2021 program changes letter: MEd IC move to MEd program

 The Masters of Education (MEd) degree will assist you in moving your professional practice as a teacher, a vice/principal, or a staff trainer and manager further.
 This one-year full-time or two to three year part-time (online) academic degree and qualification will allow you to engage with educational issues of learning, teaching, mentoring and leading.

-We are pleased to offer Master’s level programs in Curriculum Studies, Educational Administration, and Second Language Acquisition, Culture and Society.
+We are pleased to offer Master’s level programs in Curriculum Studies, Educational Administration and Leadership, and Second Language Acquisition, Culture and Society.
 Pathways to completion for the M. Ed. include Course-based, Major Paper and Thesis.
 Students may also choose part-time or full-time registration and face-to-face or online classes.

 Miigwetch et dùrachdan,